 When I reflect back on other experiences I have had of CPD recently I remember the early alarm and rainy dark mornings to get to an unfamiliar venue.
-The frustration of it taking ages just to get a coffee and queue for the toilet, meaning we would often end up starting late.
+Then the frustration of it taking ages just to get a coffee and queue for the toilet, meaning we would often end up starting late.
 I have come to the end of these CPD events wondering why I actually needed to be in the same room to have learned what I did, particularly when it was a large conference.

 I think the only thing that holds me back from dropping the idea of face-to-face trainings altogether is the networking.
 It is true to say that I felt I made much stronger bonds during the breaks on face-to-face trainings.
 However, I am left wondering if I need to pay hundreds of pounds for this opportunity or could we as counsellors organise our own local networking meet-ups?
-Perhaps we could split the cost of hiring the venue which surely would be a lot less than £120 upwards per person for just 1 day.
+Perhaps we could split the cost of hiring the venue which surely would be a lot less per person for just 1 day.
 This is not to mention not having the need for long train journeys to London.

 As a trainer myself I am aware that there are new and different skills to be learned and honed when teaching online.
 It is not as easy as just switching on the camera.
-However now having run 14 online workshops - both privately and with Onlinevents - since October 2018, I am super psyched about the surge in popularity in online training.
+However, having now run 14 online workshops – both privately and with Onlinevents – since October 2018, I am super psyched about the surge in popularity in online training.